 - Learn how to control shadows and add colour

 - Working with models and giving creative direction

-For this shoot I wanted to incorporate colored lighting by using a combination of colored gels and reflectors.
-In previous classes you may have seen me use gels to add some subtle color, but for this I wanted something far more aggressive and dramatic.
+For this shoot, I wanted to incorporate coloured lighting by using a combination of coloured gels and reflectors.
+In previous classes, you may have seen me use gels to add some subtle colour, but for this, I wanted something far more aggressive and dramatic.

-To create the colored effect that I wanted I used blue and red gels to reflect color into the shadows on my model and carefully blended my two background lights to create a more purple light.
+To create the coloured effect that I wanted I used blue and red gels to reflect colour into the shadows on my model and carefully blended my two background lights to create a more purple light.

 Of the five lights used on the model, only two were direct light.
 I used the broncolor Satellite Staro as a gentle fill light for the face and shoulders and a picolite with a snoot as the key light on the face.

-To add some color and light into the shadow I used carefully positioned reflectors with gelled lighting shining into them.
+To add some colour and light into the shadow, I used carefully positioned reflectors with gelled lighting shining into them.
 I used two blue lights to the left of the model and one red one to the right.

 To control my light I used a variety of modifiers.
 I used fresnels, snoots, P70s and grids to shape my light and minimize the spread.
-These allowed me to create precise pockets of light and color, allowing me to both blend and isolate particular colors.
+These allowed me to create precise pockets of light and colour, allowing me to both blend and isolate particular colours.

 Although I used quite a few lights for this shoot, the effort and time it took to perfect everything was definitely worth it as we got some really interesting results.